fi-uba-t3/kero/README.md

 Run `vagrant ssh node-x` to ssh into the machine x.

+**IMPORTANT**: Vagrant virtual machines share with the host the directory where the Vagrantfile is.
+This direcotry is mounted in `/vagrant` on every VM.

 Run `vagrant provision` to re-run provisioning scripts on all VMs.
 Be aware that the VM is not formatted or deleted, so any thing that is already running may interfere and cause the script to fail.